chairmanlee8/twitter-tool/README.md

 - side pane with full tweet expansion (incl. multiline)
 - for displaying tweets, prefix char (highlight for select, _^=reply, RT=retweet, QT=quote tweet)
 - space to expand reply, RT, QT inline
-- consider storing tweet ids as u64
+- consider storing tweet ids as u64; at the very least, type alias the String
 - remove "as usize" casts these are unsafe?
+- test resize behavior

 # Some Thoughts